Calling Tech Writers: Guest Post on Tokyo Tech Lead!

 Final Words

-Finally, I would encourage anyone on Substack to collaborate with each other.
+Finally, I would encourage anyone on Substack to collaborate.

 The network effect can be massive.
 You never know what kind of impact it could have.